webstergd/benign_domains/README.md

 # benign_domains
-Benign_domains is a simple script that creates a list of benign domains from popular websites.
-It provides and option to do a best effort validation of domains through tools such as VirusTotal.
-Additionally, it allows you to save the file to disk and also automatically push domains into CRITs.
+Benign_domains outputs a list of preceived benign domain names.
+This is intended to help gather data for ML training sets and generate white lists.
+The core set of domains are provided by majestic million.

+# Options
+    - Validate domains against VirusTotal's datasets (in progress)
+    - Submit domains to a CRITs instance
+    - Output to a file

+# Requires
+configparser
+requests